arewelinuxyet/Are-we-Linux-yet/are_we_linux_yet.md

 | Non-Steam (Single Player) | Hit or miss, usually hit | |
 | Game Controllers (Wireless) | Hit or miss | |
 | Multiplayer | Increasingly more gatekept by vendors | Due to the increasing adoption of kernel-level anti-cheat, which will never be supported for several reasons: it's unenforceable with Free Software, the kernel just isn't the place for an arms race, and programs shouldn't have direct access to the computer's inner sanctum without a very good reason |

+### Note: WINE Is Not an Emulator
+WINE (short for "WINE Is Not an Emulator") is the program that allows Windows software (nowadays mostly games) on (GNU/)Linux, and, despite how much some software houses might like to claim, WINE is not an emulator, it's a compatibility layer, and it's plain to see to everyone who has even a vague idea that emulation leaves a ton of performance on the table, while games run through WINE at near-native performance.
+Valve's Proton is a software bundle that's mostly WINE with experimental patches, together with a wrapper that makes it nicer to use for Steam games.

 ## Art